zammad/zammad-admin-documentation/system-integrations.rst

 Integrations for Monitoring Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Note:: This section currently misses the following integrations:
+.. note:: This section currently misses the following integrations:

    * Check_MK
    * Icinga